Jon1VK/i18n-app-router/docs/docs/getting-started.md

 ```

 Next.js uses now these routes as it's source for file-based routing.
 You can also inspect what each generated file includes in the `./src/app/(i18n)`-directory.

-:::info

-You have to run the generator again whenever you alter the routing structure or the message translation files.